ItZ2LEO/DigitalPortfolio/README.md

 -**S&P 500 Price Direction Predicition**

 Bulit a machine learning model using random forest to predict if the S&P 500 will go up or down the next day.
-Achieved 57% Accuracy
+Achieved 57% Accuracy.
+You can find details of the project [here](https://github.com/ItZ2LEO/DigitalPortfolio/edit/main/Stock_Market_Predictions).

 *Tools:* Python, Pandas, Scikit-Learn